Con Edison’s STEM Days Out at Brooklyn Botanic Garden

-Bring your middle school students to STEM Days Out at Brooklyn Botanic Garden!
-More than 600 students will participate in Con Edison’s STEM Days Out, a free program that aims to spark interest among middle school students in science, technology, engineering and math (STEM).
-The program will be held at Brooklyn Botanic Garden on select Wednesdays through spring 2018.
+Teachers, bring your middle school students to STEM Days Out at Brooklyn Botanic Garden!
+More than 600 students will participate in Con Edison’s STEM Days Out, a free program that aims to spark interest among middle school students in science, technology, engineering, and math (STEM).
+The program will be held at Brooklyn Botanic Garden on select Wednesdays during spring 2020.

 To sign up your middle school class for STEM Days Out, call 718-623-7220 or email [email protected] to check availability and register.

-Explore the Discovery Garden’s hands-on outdoor displays, including the Fruit and Vegetable Garden and woodland, meadow, and marsh plant communities.
-Rotate through activity stations to use real science tools alongside our volunteer Discovery Docents, and design your own science experiment to take home.
+Explore the Discovery Garden’s hands-on outdoor displays, including the fruit and vegetable garden and woodland, meadow, and marsh plant communities.
+Rotate through gardening activity stations to plant, taste, and harvest fruits and vegetables.
+Use real science tools and methods alongside our volunteer Discovery Docents, and create your own science project to take home.

 The Discovery Garden is outdoors, so students should dress for the weather.
 This program is subject to cancellation in inclement weather.